clarenceb/dotnetcore-sqldb-osm/Demo.md

 **TODO:** Traffic Split doesn't seem to be working in this demo!

-* For a workig example, see: https://github.com/clarenceb/bookstore#traffic-split-with-smi
+* For a working example, see: https://github.com/clarenceb/bookstore#traffic-split-with-smi

 STEP 7 - OSM observability
 --------------------------